revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

+Variables of reference types store references to their data (objects), while variables of value types directly contain their data.
+With reference types, two variables can reference the same object; therefore, operations on one variable can affect the object referenced by the other variable.
+With value types, each variable has its own copy of the data, and it's not possible for operations on one variable to affect the other (except in the case of `in, ref, and out` parameter variables; see in, ref, and out parameter modifier).

-The variables are based on reference types of store references to the actual data.
-The keywords that are used to declare reference types are:
+The following keywords are used to declare reference types:
-- **Class** - Refers to the primary building block for the programs, which is used to encapsulate variables and methods into a single unit.
-- **Interface** - Contains only the signatures of methods, properties, events, or indexers.
-- **Delegate** - Refers to a reference type that is used to encapsulate a named or anonymous method.
+- class
+- interface
+- delegate
+- record

+C# also provides the following built-in reference types:
+- dynamic
+- object
+- string

 </blockquote>